gvergnaud/ts-pattern/README.md

 ### `P.select` patterns

-The `P.select` function enables us to pick a piece of our input data structure and inject it in our handler function.
+`P.select` lets you pick a piece of your input data-structure and injects it in your handler function.

 It's especially useful when pattern matching on deep data structure to avoid the hassle of destructuring it in the handler function.